 Ask for help from friends, relatives and close neighbors.
 Enlist the people who are close to you to help out with childcare tasks, running errands or carpooling to free up your time so you can work on your own issues.
 Connect with your friends and relatives.
 For example, invite a friend and her kids to have lunch with you and your kids, ask your parents to come over to spend a weekend, or take the kids shopping with their aunt and cousins.

-Accept that it will take time -- for both you and your children -- to get over your long-term relationship.
+Accept that it will take time for both you and your children to get over your long-term relationship.
 Avoid rushing yourself or your children to accept the end of your relationship.
 You all have the right to grieve the loss for as long as it takes.

 Be cooperative with your ex when it comes to a visitation schedule that meets everyone's needs.
 Seek professional mediation if you and your ex can't agree on certain points.
 Do not try to withhold visitation because you are still angry with your ex.
 Consider using a friend or relative as part of the drop off and pick up process for visitation if you and your ex can't get along in front of the children.

 Keep your daily life consistent.
 Give yourself and your children a sense of comfort and security in a daily schedule that doesn't change much from the schedule you had prior to the separation.
 For example, continue going to work every day, taking your children to extracurricular activities and keeping bedtimes the same as they were when you were with your ex.
 That consistency gives your kids a sense of stability at a time when their lives are turning upside down.